davidomahony/Algorithms/Coding/Arrays&Hashes.md

 Time complexity: O(nlogn)

-Space complexity is pretty much a dictionary for each element, so worst case 2 O(n) where we have no repeating elements.
+Space complexity is pretty much a dictionary for each element, so worst case  O(2n) where we have no repeating elements.

 Space complexity: O(n)

 ### Product Of Array Except Self

 ```c#